 We invest in growing businesses that typically sell services or software to other businesses.
 We have a particular focus on knowledge-based businesses that combine people with technology.
 Led by a vastly experienced team that combines investment and operational expertise, we are friends as well as colleagues, which we think gives us an edge to what we do and how we do it.

-Cow Corner manages a pool of money on behalf of Cow Corner Partners and staff, our friends, and a small number of high-quality global financial institutions.
+Cow Corner manages a dedicated fund of committed capital on behalf of Cow Corner Partners and staff, our friends, and a small number of high-quality global financial institutions.
 Cow Corner Partners and staff are the largest capital contributor to all our investments.

 Matthew founded Cow Corner in 2018 after he escaped from the City to spend more time working directly with entrepreneurs.
 Previously Matthew was the Managing Partner of HgCapital, one of Europe’s largest and most successful private equity investment businesses.
 At Hg Matthew made many successful (and some unsuccessful) investments and was a director of numerous businesses, all in the software and business services industries.